-Author contributions

-AL, OG, MA, DD, BB, TP, MK, and EE organized the measurement campaign, AL, DA, and JL contributed to data analysis, OG, DA, MA, JL, VMK, TP, MK, and EE contributed to scientific discussion, AL wrote the manuscript with the help of coauthors.
+Author contributions.
+AL, OG, MA, DD, BB, TP, MK, and EE organized the measurement campaign.
+AL, DA, and JL contributed to data analysis.
+OG, DA, MA, JL, VMK, TP, MK, and EE contributed to scientific discussion.
+AL wrote the manuscript with the help of co-authors.

-Competing interests
+Competing interests.
 At least one of the (co-)authors is a member of the editorial board of Aerosol Research.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.